Ernst Walder: Early life and career

-Walter was born as Ernest Tadehl in 1926 in Salzburg, Austria, he was the fourth child of an Alpine worker and a housewife.
+Born as Ernest Tadehl in 1926 in Salzburg, Austria, Walder was the fourth child of an Alpine worker and a housewife.
 The family lived in a small village in the Austrian mountains.
-At the age of 14, Walder began to help refugees cross into the British zone of Germany.
 In early 1945, Walder was conscripted into the Nazi army, the Wehrmacht.
 Following his capture in Italy, he escaped and was hidden by a farmer in the mountains on the Italian-Austrian border.
 Walder fled along a snowbound mountain path, and after getting lost in a snowdrift, he crossed the border into Austria.
 Exhausted, Walder collapsed and was found on the roadside by a peasant woman who nursed him back to health.

 In 1948, Walder made his acting debut, touring with a troupe in Austria, Germany and Switzerland.
 He arrived in England in 1952 after escaping from the Russian zone of Eastern Europe, following his arrest for helping refugees to move west.
 In England, he worked as a valet and butler in a country house in Kent.
 In 1955, Walder moved to London and joined the Ariel School for Dance and Drama.
 He appeared in stage productions of Richard III, Albert and Victoria, Once More With Feeling and The Eagle Has Two Heads.
 His first film role was in 1957 in The One That Got Away.
 Walder then played numerous German roles in television programmes and in films, before joining Coronation Street in 1960.